-In addition, each application may require additional mandatory attachments dependant on certain conditions.
+In addition, each application may require additional mandatory attachments dependent on certain conditions.
+Please check conditions column below before submitting to ensure required attachments are not missing where relevant to your application.

-Additional attachments Conditions in which required Je-S attachment type Template provided?
-Page limit Cover Letter Required in numerous circumstances Cover letter No Two sides A4 Project Partner letter of support If Project Partners are included Letter of Support No Two sides A4 Mentor Statement If formal named mentors are included Mentor Statement No Two sides A4
+Conditional mandatory attachments Conditions in which required Je-S attachment type Template provided?
+Page limit Cover Letter If the application is a resubmission, includes a request for instrument development or a job-share based fellowship.
+Cover letter No Two sides A4 Project Partner letter of support If Project Partners are included Letter of Support No Two